chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

         enable = true
         location = "fs"
     [global.v1.external.opensearch.backup.fs]
-        path = "/mnt/automate_backups"
+        path = "/path/to/automate_backups/opensearch"
     [global.v1.backups.filesystem]
-        path = "/mnt/automate_backups"
+        path = "/path/to/automate_backups/backups"
     ```

-    The following command will patch the configuration in all the Frontend nodes:
+    The following command will patch the configuration in all the Frontend nodes, run this command on bastion:

     ```bash
     chef-automate config patch --fe <Path to automate.toml>